GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 GMT is available over the Internet at no charge.
 To obtain a copy, goto GMT home page http://gmt.soest.hawaii.edu/ and follow instructions.
-We also maintain two electronic mailing lists you may subscribe to in order to stay informed about bug fixes and upgrades.

-For those without net-access that need to obtain GMT: Geoware makes and distributes CD-R and DVD-R media with the GMT package, compatible supplements, and several Gb of useful Earth and ocean science data sets.
-For more information send e-mail to geoware@geoware-online.com.
+We also maintain user forums and a bug and feature tracking system on the same page.

 GMT has served a multitude of scientists very well, and their responses have prompted us to develop these programs even further.
 It is